 - Need further information

 Our supply chain’ wastewater is getting cleaner.
-In 2021 we reached 99.9% ZDHC MRSL compliance.
-At H&M Group we have root cause analysis routines in place to handle each failure to help us and our suppliers reach 100%.
-By sharing our results, we encourage transparency.
-All wastewater results are also published on the Institute of Public & Environmental Affairs (IPE) platform as well as in ZDHC’s platform, DetoxLive.
+In 2022, we reached 99.95% ZDHC MRSL compliance.
+Please see a more detailed analysis of the wastewater from our supply chain here.
+At H&M Group, we have root cause analysis routines in place to handle each failure to help us and our suppliers reach 100%.
+All wastewater results are published on the Institute of Public & Environmental Affairs (IPE) platform as well as in ZDHC’s platform, DetoxLive.

 Recycled materials and chemicals

 Recycled materials are a key element in the circular economy.
-But increasing their use while staying toxic-free presents a challenge.
-To tackle this we initiated a collaborative study on recycled materials with IKEA to support better knowledge and understanding of the potential risk of hazardous chemicals present in recycled textiles.
+But increasing their use while keeping hazardous chemicals out of products and production presents a challenge.
+To tackle this, we initiated collaborative study on recycled materials with IKEA to support better knowledge and understanding of the potential risk of hazardous chemicals present in recycled textiles.
+We are also deepening our understanding of recycled materials by considering the differences of various production countries and recycling methods such as mechanical and chemical recycling.